 - The Bulletproof Diet bridges the gap between clean eating and intuitive eating.
 It gives you the tools and knowledge to eat well without stressing over counting calories or feeling guilty when you indulge.

-Intuitive eating is a new trend in the nutrition world.
-It’s a response to the traditional (and often demoralizing) approach to dieting: weighing your food, counting every calorie, hitting the perfect macros, and sticking to a strict meal schedule.
+Intuitive eating is a trend that continues to gain steam in the nutrition world.
+It’s a response to the traditional (and often demoralizing) approach to dieting: weighing your food, counting every calorie, hitting the perfect macros and sticking to a strict meal schedule.

 Intuitive eating throws out the obsessive structure of many diets.
 It’s based on the idea that all the calorie-counting and obsessing over weight loss stresses people out, to the point where the diet backfires or becomes unsustainable.
 Instead, intuitive eating involves paying attention to your body, and giving it what feels right.
 Here’s how to do intuitive eating and improve your relationship with food.

 Intuitive eating is more about your relationship with food than it is the food itself.
 It encourages you to get rid of food-related guilt and trade strict eating plans for a gentler alternative, where you focus on eating well, but don’t beat yourself up when you indulge.

 Intuitive eating may also help you get in touch with what works best for your body.